 On Misfits & Writing

 How are you?
 If you are reading this, I hope that you are safe and well.
 I miss you!
-It's been a roller coaster these past two months.
+It's been a roller coaster these past several months.
 The pandemic, quarantine, masks, cutting my own hair.
 The grief pervading every action, activity, gesture, interaction.
 The grief for everyone the world has lost to the Covid-19 pandemic.
 The grief for their families and loved ones.
 I'm heartbroken knowing that our world will never be the same.

 I think about art and writing and its place in a world so tragically altered by the pandemic.
 Art brings joy.
 Art opens up dialogues.
 Art encourages questions.
 Art honors the unknown.
 There were weeks when the quarantine began when I could not make art, could not fathom writing during a time of so much suffering.
 Living and moving in ways that honored austerity seemed to be the only right thing to do.
 And maybe it was.

 But recently I've begun to question the notion of austerity as we near the end of two full months in quarantine.
 My brain has become hungrier for stimulation.
 I take it wherever I can find it.
 I've started doing the brain-pumping New York Times crossword puzzle and their addicting Spelling Bee daily challenge.
 I've learned to cut my own hair.
 I learned how to hand-sew masks that I've given to loved ones.
-I've started to learn mandarin.
-And, I've had days where I can't get out of bed, days when I cannot bear the thought of reading the news, days when speaking with a loved one feels too terrifying, days when I'm so depressed that I feel like my heart has caved in.
+I've started to learn Mandarin.
+And, I've also had days where I can't get out of bed, days when I cannot bear the thought of reading the news, days when speaking with a loved one feels too terrifying, days when I'm so depressed that I feel like my heart has caved in.

 I feel so grateful to share with you here that I've started writing again.
 A dear friend who's an editor of a lovely college literary journal solicited a piece from me.
 Without this invitation, I might never have had the motivation to begin writing again and to finish a story I'd started months ago.
 Two other dear friends began hosting virtual writing sessions every Monday and Thursday.
 I started "attending" these and have kept up my writing.
 I had (and still have) no idea why I'm writing, who I'm writing for.
 I had no idea what would come out of these sessions.
 But I wrote.
 And I wrote and wrote and wrote.
 I wrote terrible poems, ragged flash fiction, unbearably corny pseudo-memoir, wannabe speculative fiction.
 But I didn't care.
 I don't care.
 I'm writing, making something.
 And I am beyond grateful for my friends, for their friendship, their support, their generosity, their incredible capacity to help others in a time of such great need.

 I'm still figuring things out.
 But what I want to leave you with is this: Everything that you are doing during quarantine, and everything that you are not doing during quarantine...all of it is exactly right.
 All that you are is exactly right.
 All that you want to do but aren't able to do yet, is exactly right.
 There is no one way to be during this unprecedented time.
 I hope that you will come to see that the art that you are making, the imaginations that you are inspiring with your words and images, that these are also exactly right.
 The joy your art brings to others is an essential thing.
 Your late morning sleeping in and too anxious to face your day is an essential thing.
-Your social distancing while others become lax in their precautions is an essential thing.
+Your social distancing and mask-wearing even while others become lax in their precautions is an essential thing.

 If you are still reading this, thank you.
 If you are staying home, thank you.
 If you are an essential worker, thank you.
 If you are wearing masks, thank you.
 If you are sleeping in, thank you.
 If you are homeschooling, thank you.
 If you are a parent, thank you.
 If you are simultaneously working and parenting from home, thank you.
 If you are (like me) child-free, thank you.
 If you (like me) have days where you can't bear to write or make art, thank you.
 If you are making art, thank you.